MihanN1/MernChat/README.md

 * Page transitions without reloads (YouTube-style) or custom animation
 * Video screen-demo prototypes
 * “Delete for me / delete for all” message removal
+* When "delete for me" is used, timer for 10 seconds to cancel the deletion.
 * Sounds overhaul
 * Up-to-date modules & dependency upgrades
 * Custom error pages